Tuesday of the Fifth Week of Lent

 “When you lift up the Son of Man, then you will realize that I AM ….”

-Jesus took on human nature so that through it, He could redeem fallen man.
-We might wonder just how closely today’s First Reading was chosen to point to Jesus’ words in the Gospel passage.
-In that light, we ought to recall what Jesus proclaimed just five chapters earlier in John 3:14-15: “‘just as Moses lifted up the serpent in the desert, so must the Son of Man be lifted up, so that everyone who believes in him may have eternal life.’”
+Given this, we can understand better why the Church chose today’s First Reading as a parallel to the Gospel passage.
+In that light, we ought to recall how Jesus’ words in today’s Gospel passage echoes what He had earlier proclaimed, recorded five chapters earlier in John 3: “‘just as Moses lifted up the serpent in the desert, so must the Son of Man be lifted up, so that everyone who believes in him may have eternal life.’”

 Lent 5-2